pattonsgirl/CEG2350/docs/index.md

 Tutoring Services provides individual and small group academic support for a wide range of courses.
 Students can meet with an individual tutor by appointment for frequently requested courses numbered 3000 and below.

-Students who want to develop strategies and skills specific to their needs for all their courses can meet by appointment with a Study Coach.
-Study Coaching is an excellent way to get personalized solutions to the challenges of online and in-person courses.
+Students who want to develop strategies and skills specific to their needs for all their courses can meet by appointment with a Peer Academic Coach.
+[Peer Academic Coaching](https://www.wright.edu/student-success/academic-support/peer-academic-coaching) is an excellent way to get personalized solutions to the challenges of online and in-person courses.

 For students to sign up for appointments, follow the link on the website [www.wright.edu/tutoring](https://www.wright.edu/student-success/academic-support/tutoring-services) to the Tutoring Services Online Request form.
 Once the form is received, their front desk staff will be in contact regarding their appointment status.
 Appointments are free and are set for one hour each week through the last week of classes.

 ### Academic misconduct:

-No food or drink is allowed in the computer labs.
-Do not be disruptive during lecture or lab.
-Violations of either of these rules can cause for dismissal from lecture or lab for that period.

-Labs are to be completed individually.
-Sharing your work or copying someone else's work or plagiarizing from online resources will result in a 0 for the assignment(s) and a formal Academic Integrity Violation will be submitted.
-The university policy on academic misconduct can be found at http://www.wright.edu/students/judicial/integrity.html
+Labs, quizzes, and exams are to be completed individually.
+Sharing your work or copying someone else's work or plagiarizing from online resources will result in a penalty for the assignment(s) and a formal Academic Integrity Violation will be submitted.
+Your labs will allow you to cite sources used for the assignment - if you have questions on how to properly cite to protect or display your personal understanding ask your course instructor.

 The assignments in this course are designed to develop the student’s ‘own’ voice and perspective through troubleshooting & testing of their knowledge.
 The use of AI of any kind in these types of assignments would undermine that work, its purpose, and ultimately any benefit that it could provide towards your learning experience.
 Therefore, the use of any generative AI to help with your assignments will be considered the same as getting help from another person, that is, plagiarism, and will be penalized accordingly.

+If sufficient evidence is found, use of AI tools or plagarism may exact one of the below penalties depending on the assignment:
-Use of AI tools to perform lab assignments for you may result in a minimum of a 0 on the assignment and a formal Academic Integrity Violation will be submitted.
-Use of AI tools during an exam will result in a minimum of a 0 for the exam and a formal Academic Integrity Violation will be submitted.
-Use of AI tools on the final exam will result in an F in the courses and a formal Academic Integrity Violation will be submitted.
+- Lab assignments may result in a minimum of a 0 on the assignment and a formal Academic Integrity Violation will be submitted.
+- Exams will result in a minimum of a 0 for the exam and a formal Academic Integrity Violation will be submitted.
+- Final exam will result in an F in the course and a formal Academic Integrity Violation will be submitted

 This policy will be discussed in the classroom at the beginning of the semester.
-Further questions and comments are welcome and should be addressed to the faculty member teaching the class.
+Further questions and comments are welcome and should be addressed to the course instructor during the class.

+The university policy on academic misconduct can be found at [http://www.wright.edu/students/judicial/integrity.html](http://www.wright.edu/students/judicial/integrity.html)

 ### Course Objectives: